A future-forward modernization and safety program

 Prioritizing Environmental Justice

-Many neighborhoods closest to the Extension are working-class communities of color, which is why environmental justice has been a key part of the planning and design process since the beginning.
-The rebuilding of the Extension will be based on the most current environmental process and include stormwater basins to help reduce local flooding.
+Many neighborhoods closest to the Turnpike Extension are working-class communities of color, which is why environmental justice has been a key part of the planning and design process since the beginning.
+The rebuilding of the Turnpike Extension will be based on the most current environmental process and include stormwater basins to help reduce local flooding.

 Family walking in neighborhood